The concept of risk appetite is probably the most confusing and controversial part of the enterprise risk management process.

 The approach you take on developing risk appetite is less important than any discussions that ultimately take place.

 The end goal of the risk appetite statement is to provide greater clarity to executives, the board, managers, and employees on the risks the organization wants to take on in pursuit of its objectives.

 Risk appetite though isn’t the end of this road…

 Specific circumstances or objectives will need boundaries set around the risk appetite that provides more detail on minimum and maximum boundaries around the risk appetite that the board is willing to accept.
 These boundaries give mid-level managers and other subordinates with a sense of ownership in the risk management process.
 (Will discuss in more detail in a future article…)

 How does your organization use risk appetite to guide decisions?
 Have you found it to be a useful tool, or is it a static policy statement that gets cast aside?

 I’m interested to hear your thoughts and experience on this complex topic.
 Please feel free to leave a comment below or join the conversation on LinkedIn.

 And if you are struggling to develop a usable risk appetite statement for a particular area of your organization, an outside perspective can help you get unstuck.
-To jumpstart your progress in this or any other area of the ERM process, please don’t hesitate to contact me directly or complete the coaching and consulting waitlist form below.
+To jumpstart your progress in this or any other area of the ERM process, visit StrategicDecisionSolutions.com for more information on how I help organizations overcome challenges and achieve success.